 Under the best evidence rule, you usually need to use the original document in court.
 If you can't get the original, you might to need tell the court why you couldn't get it.

 After a document has been admitted as evidence in a trial, it becomes an exhibit.

 Here's how to get a piece of evidence marked as an exhibit at a trial:

 - Show the document (or other evidence) to the other person's lawyer (or the person themselves, if they don't have a lawyer).
 Tell the judge that you disclosed (showed) this document to the other person in your case before the trial or gave them a copy of it.

 - Ask the witness questions so they can identify the document and confirm what it is (or do this yourself if you're the witness).
 (For example, you could show them a bank statement and say, "I am showing you a bank account statement dated February 28, 2019.
 Is this a statement from your TD Savings account from February 28, 2019?")

-- Ask the judge to admit the document into evidence as an exhibit by saying, "My Lord/My Lady, I'd like to offer this text message as the next exhibit."
+- Ask the judge to admit the document into evidence as an exhibit by saying, "Justice/Associate Chief Justice/Chief Justice, I'd like to offer this text message as the next exhibit."
 If the other person doesn't object to the document being entered into evidence as an exhibit, the judge will confirm that it's an exhibit and give it an exhibit number.

 How do you use written sworn statements as evidence?

 See the Justice Education Society's guidebook Discovery Process to find out how to use: